lmorchard/rust-invaders/README.md

 - [ ] Components should have ::new() constructors?
 Or implement Default trait

+- [ ] Switch ThrusterSet from string indexing to enum indexing?

 - [ ] Weapons

 - [ ] Baddies